 They are omnivorous and should be fed a balanced diet consisting of high-quality flakes or pellets designed for small tropical fish.
 Supplement their diet with occasional live or frozen foods like brine shrimp or daphnia.
 Feed them 2-3 times a day, only what they can consume in a few minutes.Lifespan

-White Cloud Mountain Minnows have an average lifespan of 3-5 years, although with proper care, some individuals can live longer.Interesting Facts
+White Cloud Mountain Minnows have an average lifespan of 3-5 years, although with proper care, some individuals can live longer.Common problems + quick fixes

 - White Cloud Mountain Minnows are sometimes called "Poor Man's Discus" due to their resemblance to the more expensive and demanding discus fish.